CIS-Spring-2023/project-cis_4339_project_14/backend/SPRINT_3_README.md

     PORT = 27017
     ORG = "1"

+2. open a new terminal
+3. enter "cd backend"
+4. enter "npm install"

 PLEASE ALSO MAKE SURE YOU HAVE THE FOLLOWING UNDER THE "frontend" FOLDER

-2. .env file with parameters:
+1. .env file with parameters:

     VITE_ROOT_API = http://localhost:27017

+2. open a new terminal
+3. enter "cd frontend"
+4. enter "npm install"